 - Bloodwork before and during.
 HbA1c, lipid panel, and TSH are minimum baseline.
 Repeat at 12 and 24 weeks to confirm metabolic response and screen for thyroid changes.

-- Syntho's catalogue stocks tirzepatide research product in pen formats (12 mg and 40 mg).
+- Klarovel does not sell, source, or fulfil peptides.
+How you obtain research-grade tirzepatide is outside the platform.
 For protocol planning, the intake questionnaire screens for contraindications and the peptide calculator handles the dose math.

 Keep reading